 Each class has 6-12 registered children plus their primary caregiver(s).
 Infant siblings 8 months and under do not count in the class numbers.

 Throughout the semester, Music Together classes may be in session when older children have a school holiday and it is natural to want to bring them with you to class.
 Older siblings of registered students may visit 2 classes per semester.
 Please inform your teacher when your older child will be visiting, if you have advanced notice.
+During the duration of ONLINE classes, older silbings are not only free but we encourage them to join in on the music making!

 Each family is allowed two makeups per semester.
 Makeups are available at any location.
 To schedule a makeup, click on ‘Enrolled Families‘ on the home page of the website.
 Please note: makeups do not carry over term to term and need to be completed during the current session.
 Make-ups are on a space available basis and do fill up especially at the end of each term so try to book in advance.